pablodecm/phd_thesis/src/104_chapter_4.md

 which is referred to as empirical risk minimisation (ERM) [@vapnik1999overview], and it is at core of most of the existing learning techniques, such as those described in [Section @sec:ml_techniques].
-However, the ultimate goal of a learning algorithm is to find a function $f*$ that minimises the risk or expected prediction error $R(f)$:
+However, the ultimate goal of a learning algorithm is to find a function $f^*$ that minimises the risk or expected prediction error $R(f)$:
 $$
 f^* = \mathop{\textrm{arg min}}_{f \in \mathcal{F}} R(f)